dev-Rhllor/enautoCodingExcercises/README.md

 - Configure a loopback interface using **send_config_set**.
 - Configure a loopback interface using **send_config_from_file()**

-1.2.b Using Ansible and NETMIKO and ntc-ansible
+1.2.b Using Ansible, NETMIKO and ntc-ansible
 - Gather "show interface brief" using ansible **ios_command** module
 - Gather interface information using **ios facts** module (structured data)
 - Gather "show interface brief" using **ntc-ansible** module (structured data)